sf-wdi-34/migrations/README.md

 ### Migration Rules:

 * Never edit a migration once it is merged.
-* Never edit the `schema.rb` file.  - This file should only change when you run `rake db:migrate`.
+* Never edit the `schema.rb` file.  - This file should only change when you run `rails db:migrate`.
 * Never alter the database structure without a migration.
 * Always run all migrations before submitting code for merge.
 You want `schema.rb` to be up to date.